-In addition to those species requiring Compulsory Inspection or Compulsory Reporting provincially, all elk taken in Region 8 must be Compulsory Inspected within 30 days of the date of kill and all moose taken in Region 8 must be Compulsory Reported within 30 days of the date of kill.
+In addition to those species requiring Compulsory Inspection or Compulsory Reporting provincially, all elk taken in Region 8 must be Compulsory Inspected within 30 days of the date of kill.
 See page 21 for requirements.

-- White-tailed jackrabbit, Nuttall's cottontail, badger and other species are protected under the authority of the Wildlife Act (hunting is prohibited). - ▶ No Shooting Areas: Hunters should note the Highway No Shooting Areas as outlined on page 13.
+- ▶ White-tailed jackrabbit, Nuttall's cottontail, badger and other species are protected under the authority of the Wildlife Act (hunting is prohibited). - ▶ No Shooting Areas: Hunters should note the Highway No Shooting Areas as outlined on page 13.
 Note also that the closures for Highway 3 between Manning Park and Princeton and for the Coquihalla Phase III (Okanagan Connector) Hwy 97C are No Shooting and No Hunting Closures.

-▶ Please refer to Site & Access Restrictions section for more information.

-▶ Hunting is prohibited in some BC Parks (Parks, Protected Areas, Recreation Areas, and Conservancies) and is permitted in others during an open season and within specific time periods.
+- ▶ Please refer to Site & Access Restrictions section for more information. - ▶ Hunting is prohibited in some BC Parks (Parks, Protected Areas, Recreation Areas, and Conservancies) and is permitted in others during an open season and within specific time periods.
+Hunting is prohibited in Ecological Reserves.
 Before hunting in a BC Park, hunters must verify that hunting in that area during that time is permitted.
-For more information on hunting regulations within areas designated under the Park Act, please phone your regional Ministry of Environment office or visit the Fish and Wildlife Branch website at www.env.gov. bc.ca/fw/ildlife/hunting/regulations/.
-For maps, or more information on permitted activities in Parks please visit the BC Parks website at www. bcparks.ca.
+For more information on hunting regulations within BC Parks please phone your regional Ministry of Environment office or visit the Fish and Wildlife Branch website at www.env.gov. bc.ca/fw/wildlife/hunting/regulations/.